openactive/dataset-site-template-php/README.md

 Returns a string corresponding to the compiled HTML, based on the `datasetsite.mustache`, the provided [`$settings`](#settings), `$dataDownloads` and `$dataFeedDescriptions`.

 If `$staticAssetsPathUrl` is provided, the [CSP-compatible template](https://developer.openactive.io/publishing-data/dataset-sites#template-hosting-options) is rendered.
-In this case you must ensure that you are serving the [CSP compatible static assets](/src/datasetsite-csp.static.zip) from this version of the PHP package.
+In this case you must ensure that you are serving the contents of the [CSP compatible static assets archive](/src/datasetsite-csp.static.zip) at this location, using the assets archive in this version of the PHP package.
+Note that `$staticAssetsPathUrl` must not have a trailing slash (/).

 The `$dataDownloads` argument must be an `array` of `\OpenActive\Models\OA\DataDownload` objects, which each describe an available open data feed.